DeanPDX/dotconfig/README.md

 ```

 ## Contributing
 Contributions are always welcome.
 Have a new idea or find a bug?
 Submit a pull request or create an issue!

-**IMPORTANT**: This package is being used in production and any future updates should maintain backwards compatibility.
+This package is being used in production and any future updates should maintain backwards compatibility.
+This is why we have options; to allow us to introduce optional new features while maintaining backwards compatibility.